-Continue with weeding.
-Along with the abundant rains have come extra vigorous weeds!
-Compost and/or mulch if you haven't already to your planting beds.
+Compost and/or mulch if you haven't already.
 Keep wood mulch at least six inches away from tree trunks.
-Raise the mowing height to three inches for all types of lawn to shade out weeds and keep roots cooler.
+Raise the mowing height to three inches for all types of lawns to shade out weeds and keep roots cooler.

-Monitor the edible garden for common warm season insect pests: earwigs, aphids, slugs, snails, and grasshoppers.
+Monitor the edible garden for common warm-season insect pests: earwigs, aphids, slugs, snails, and grasshoppers.
 Blast soft-bodied insects like aphids with a stream of water.
 Insecticidal soap is a good all-purpose insecticide for many insects, and it doesn't kill as many beneficial insects as broad-spectrum powders and sprays do.
-Try to tolerate some damage, to feed garden friends like birds, spiders, lacewings, ladybugs, assassin bugs, lizards and praying mantis.
-Many native plants, including native milkweed, tolerate aphids, milkweed bugs and monarch caterpillar damage.
-Hand pick tomato/tobacco worms, hoplia beetles on roses, snails, and slugs.
-Leave rolled newspaper traps or put a little oil into opaque bottles and leave them laying sideways under garden plants to trap earwigs.
+Try to tolerate some damage to feed garden friends like birds, spiders, lacewings, ladybugs, assassin bugs, lizards, and praying mantes.
+Many native plants, including native milkweed, tolerate aphids, milkweed bugs, and monarch caterpillar damage.
+Hand-pick tomato/tobacco worms and hoplite beetles on roses, snails, and slugs.
+Leave rolled newspaper traps or put a little oil into opaque bottles and leave them lying sideways under garden plants to trap earwigs.
 The traps need to be put in the waste every morning until the population is diminished.
 Control scale (they appear as little bumps on stems of citrus, bay, and other plants) with summer horticultural oil.
 You may need to repeat the application in June.
 Follow package instructions to avoid harming your plants.

 Fertilize your container plants now.
 Once a year is usually enough for most containers.
 Once every three years may be all that is needed for California native plants in containers.
 You may never need to fertilize your succulent and cactus.
 Fertilize azaleas, camellias, and gardenias with fertilizer labeled for them.
-Fertilize citrus with fertilizer labeled for them.
-Citrus in containers needs to be fertilized at least once a month during their blooming and growing season to produce well.
+Fertilize citrus with a fertilizer labeled for them.
+Citrus in containers need to be fertilized at least once a month during their blooming and growing season to produce well.
 Citrus in the ground should be fertilized this month and then not again until next year.
 Fertilize your warm-season lawn and groundcovers with an all-purpose product to promote vigorous growth and help prevent weeds.
 If you haven't already, fertilize your roses.
 You may find that compost is all you need; don't feel pressured to add store-purchased fertilizer if your plants are vigorous and healthy.
-Sometimes we think we "must" do things, but do we need more growth that we will need to prune later?
+Sometimes, we think we "must" do things, but do we need more growth that we will need to prune later?
 Do we need more fruit that will just end up on the ground or compost bin?
-Many low-water-use plants are better off without fertilizer to keep them longer-living and more compact.
+Most low-water-use plants are better off without fertilizer to keep them longer-living and more compact.

-CONSERVING: Don't disturb your bee nesting and bird houses.
+CONSERVING: Don't disturb your bee nesting and birdhouses.
 Observe your trees before having the tree trimmers come to make sure you're not disturbing an active bird nest.
-Leave a little radish, mustard and broccoli blooming in the edible garden until seed set to support pollinator insects.
+Leave a little radish, mustard, and broccoli blooming in the edible garden until the seed is set to support pollinator insects.
 Consider adding a new plant for the wildlife.
 Do you have room for a quail bush (Atriplex lentiformis), mulefat (Baccharis salicifolia) or California fuscia (Epilobium californica)?
-Do you have room for yarrow, California buckwheat or CA native milkweed?
-Native milkweed has pink and white, not yellow or orange, flowers.
+Do you have room for yarrow, California buckwheat, or CA native milkweed?
+Native milkweed has pink and white flowers, not yellow or orange.
 Can you dedicate a space in the garden that is less manicured?
 This will support the greatest diversity and number of native bees, beneficial insects, lizards, toads, and birds.
 The abundance of healthy life in balance with other lives is what makes a beautiful garden.